heckl/Custom-prerequisite-for-Asp.Net_runtime_8.0.3/README.md

-ClickOnce does not have prerequisite for asp.netcore
+ClickOnce does not have prerequisite for asp.netcore.

 https://stackoverflow.com/questions/74142462/clickonce-prerequisite-for-asp-net-core-runtime-6-0-10-x64

+Add the prerequisite for VS:

 - create a directory structure
   - Asp.Net_runtime_8.0.3_x64\product.xml